Crystal Fighters: Kitsuné years

-In 2009, the band also recorded and made a video for "Robot Restroom" with Tom Neville and Henry Benett although it was never released.
+In 2009, the band recorded and made a video for "Robot Restroom" with Tom Neville and Henry Benett although it was never released.

 The group were chosen as Diesel U Music's Spanish representatives, and launched MySpace Music in the UK, and went on to be listed as number 8 in New Band Day's 'Best New Bands 2010' Awards.